woss/fork-flyimg/docs/rate-limiting.md

 - **HTTP Status Code:** `429 Too Many Requests`
 - **Response Body:** Error message with error details
 - **Headers:**
-  - `X-RateLimit-Limit`: Maximum requests allowed
+  - `X-RateLimit-Limit`: Maximum requests allowed (for the limit that was exceeded)
   - `X-RateLimit-Remaining`: Remaining requests in current window
   - `X-RateLimit-Reset`: Unix timestamp when the limit resets
   - `Retry-After`: Seconds to wait before retrying

 ## Successful Request Headers

-Even when requests are successful, the service includes rate limit headers in the response:
+Even when requests are successful, the service includes rate limit headers in the response (from the first configured limit):

 ```
 X-RateLimit-Limit: 100